sbissett/BurgerLogger/README.md

 Next be sure intsall the dependencies npm install

-Also, be sure to add in your won password for mysql workbench
+Also, be sure to add in your password for mysql workbench

 Lastly, run the node server locally node server.js